This article will cover:

 - It is not possible to change an existing attribute to “requiring consent”.
 A new attribute will need to be created.

 - It is currently not possible to require consent for a combination attribute.

 - If 'sensitive personal data' is uploaded via a CSV file import or HRIS integration, employees will only be asked for consent if they change the existing data via the employee editable attribute feature.
 In short, consent will only be asked when sensitive data is being collected by Peakon via surveys.

 Employee editable attributes and Kiosk mode

-For security purposes, the employee type attribute is restricted for kiosk mode.
+- For security purposes, the employee type attribute is restricted.
 For example, it would not be possible to ask employees to select who their manager is on a kiosk mode.

 - An employee submitting their attribute information is not tied in with them completing the survey.
 For example, they could submit their attribute information, and then leave the survey link without completing the actual survey.
 This will be reflected in the participation rate for that attribute.